 - After that you will be asked to provide your security pattern to confirm the reset:

-10. Update Network Driver on Your Windows PC
+10. Update Drivers for WiFi Adapter on Windows PC

-You should try to update your Wireless Adapter Driver.
-It it a high probability that it will fix problems with your wireless adapter and you will hopefully get your PC connected to Internet over WiFi.
+You should try to update your WiFi Adapter driver software.
+It is a high probability that it will fix problems with your wireless networking and you will hopefully make your PC connected to Internet over WiFi.

 a) First of all, we advise to search for new driver on Microsoft Update servers: